-  Either one or both parents is comparing siblings to each other or one of the siblings is doing the comparing.
+Either one or both parents are comparing siblings to each other or one of the siblings is doing the comparing.

 I’ve seen a lot of family angst over this one.
-A sister who has been told repeatedly through her life that she should be more like her prettier, friendlier sister.
-A family member who was told she wasn’t as smart of her older sibling.
+A sister who has been told repeatedly throughout her life that she should be more like her prettier, friendlier sister.
+A family member who was told she wasn’t as smart as her older sibling.

 And that’s before we start messing with the whole ‘who’s the favorite’ debacle.
 I’ve seen family members get bent out of shape because someone else is the favorite (or at least perceived as the favorite).